How to Track Calories with the Apple Watch

 - Tap on the Today tab if you’re not already there.

 - Check the numbers for Active Energy (the calories you’ve burned while working out) and Resting Energy (the calories you’ve burned at rest).
 If you add those together, you’ll get a good estimate for the total number of calories you’re burning each day.
-For many of us, this information will fluctuate from day to day, so you can also use the calendar at the top of the screen to view this information for any previous days.

 If you’d like a more comprehensive explanation for what Apple means by “Resting” or “Active,” the health app will show you a description if you tap on either of those categories.